-Oil and natural gas revenue of \$4,000 (2012: \$5,000) includes sale of natural gas from the Hackett Interests in Alberta, Canada of \$4,000 in 2013 (2012: \$2,000) and \$3,000 in 2012 for production from the exploratory wells in Hungary.
-The Company has not yet realised revenue from its planned operations elsewhere.
+Oil and natural gas revenue of \$4,000 (2012: \$1,000) consists of the sale of natural gas from the Hackett Interests in Alberta, Canada.
+The Company has not yet realised significant revenue from its planned operations elsewhere.

 Exploration and evaluation expenses